 Scheduling administrative tasks

-FileMaker Server can run two types of scripts to automate administrative tasks:
+FileMaker Server can run multiple administrative schedule automation tasks:

 FileMaker scripts defined in hosted databases; see Running FileMaker scripts